The Joy and Pain of being a Mother

 The Last Breath.....

-She looked at my eyes and I was sure she wanted to say something but instead she just put a smile in her face and I felt her never ending love and I knew then she forgave me.
+She looked me in the eye and I was sure she wanted to say something but instead she just put a smile in her face and I felt her never ending love and I knew then she forgave me.
 I decided to go to our church to pray to GOD with all my heart to give her another chance to live but saying too “Let your will be done” and I just lifted up everything to HIM.

 But in my heart I was hoping and somehow expecting a miracle.
 I returned to the hospital and my sister was crying, uttering “ "Inay has left us already”.
 I went to her, hugged her lifeless body tightly and sobbed.